 The Annual Meeting of the Limited Partners of Dorchester Minerals, L.P. will be held at 2:00 p.m.
-Central Time on Tuesday, May 16, 2017, at the office of Thompson & Knight LLP, One Arts Plaza, 1722 Routh Street, Suite 1500, Dallas, TX 75201, for the following purposes:
+Central Time on Tuesday, May 16, 2018, at the office of Thompson & Knight LLP, One Arts Plaza, 1722 Routh Street, Suite 1500, Dallas, TX 75201, for the following purposes:

-- 1. To elect three managers who will serve on the Board of Managers and be appointed to the Advisory Committee until the 2018 Annual Meeting of Limited Partners; - 2.
-To approve the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2017; - 3.
-To hold an advisory vote on the compensation of our named executive officers, as disclosed pursuant to Item 402 of Regulation S-K or any successor thereto; - 4.
-To hold an advisory vote on the frequency of the advisory vote on executive compensation; and - 5.
+- 1. To elect three managers who will serve on the Board of Managers and be appointed to the Advisory Committee until the 2019 Annual Meeting of Limited Partners; - 2.
+To approve the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2018; - 3.
+To approve Amendment No. 2 to Amended and Restated Partnership Agreement of Dorchester Minerals, L.P., a copy of which is attached hereto as Annex A; and - 4.
 To consider any other matters that may properly come before the meeting.

-Only holders of record of common units as of the close of business on March 23, 2017 are entitled to notice of, and to vote at, the meeting.
+Only holders of record of common units as of the close of business on March 23, 2018 are entitled to notice of, and to vote at, the meeting.